kotlin-hands-on/hands-on/Introduction to Coroutines/02_BlockingRequest.md

 You can find this code in `src/contributors/Contributors.kt`;
 the function `loadContributors` is responsible for choosing which way the contributors should be loaded.
-`updateResults` is the function that updates the UI, thus it must be always called from the UI thread.
+`updateResults` is a function that updates the UI.
+Thus it must always be called from the UI thread.

 To get familiar with the task domain (the knowledge we'll base upon later), please do the following simple task.
 At the moment, if you run the code, you'll see that each contributor name is repeated several times, once for every project they take part in.
 Your task is to implement the `aggregate` function combining the users so that each contributor was present only once.
 The `User.contributions` property should contain the total number of contributions of the given user to *all* of the projects.
-The resulting list should be sorted in a descending order by the number of contributions.
+The resulting list should be sorted in descending order by the number of contributions.

 #### Task